figwasp/figwasp/README.md

     Scenario:
-        Given there is a container image repository And in the repository there is an image of a container And the container is a HTTP server with a GET endpoint And the endpoint responds to requests with a fixed HTTP status code And the status code is preset via a container image build argument And there is a Kubernetes cluster
+        Given there is a container image repository And in the repository there is an image of a server And there is a Kubernetes cluster
-        And the server is deployed to the cluster using a Kubernetes deployment And the image of the server is pulled from the repository And the endpoint is exposed using a Kubernetes service And Alduin is running in the cluster
+        And the server is deployed to the cluster by means of a Deployment And Alduin is running in the cluster with the relevant permissions
-        And Alduin is authenticated as a Kubernetes service account And the service account is authorised to get and patch deployments

-        When I rebuild the image so that it returns a different status code And I transfer to the new image the tag of the existing image And I push the new image to the repository
-        And I allow time for a rolling restart of the deployment to complete And I send a request to the endpoint
+        When I rebuild the server image so that it behaves differently And I push the new image to the repository with the same tag as the old And I allow time for a rolling restart of the deployment to complete And I send a request to the server and receive a response

-        Then I should see in the response to the request the new status code
+        Then I should observe in the response evidence of the new behaviour
 ```